Blueprints-org/blueprints/CONTRIBUTING.md

 # Contributing to Blueprints

-Firstly, thank you for considering contributing to our project!
+Firstly, thank you for considering contributing to Blueprints!
 Your help is very valuable and it's what makes the open-source community such a fantastic place to learn, inspire, and create.
 By contributing to this project, you are helping to advance the field of civil engineering.
 Engineers around the world will be thankful for your contribution.

 ## Code of Conduct